 We developed this proposed rule after considering numerous statutes and executive orders related to rulemaking.
 Below we summarize our analyses based on 13 of these statutes or executive orders.

 Regulatory Planning and Review

-Vessels will be able to transit around the zone.
-The Sector Honolulu Captain of the Port will allow vessels in the zone on a case-by-case basis.
+We expect the economic impact of this rule to be so minimal that a full Regulatory Evaluation is unnecessary.
+Vessels will be able to transit around the zone, and Sector Honolulu Captain of the Port may allow vessels in the zone on a case-by-case basis.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule would not have a significant economic impact on a substantial number of small entities since vessels will be allowed to transit around temporary Safety Zone north of the fuel dock in Pago Pago Inner Harbor, American Samoa.
-If you think that your business, organization, or governmental jurisdiction qualifies as a small entity and that this rule would have a significant economic impact on it, please submit a comment (see ADDRESSES) explaining why you think it qualifies and how and to what degree this rule would economically affect it.
+605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+Vessels will be allowed to transit around the 200-foot temporary Safety Zone that will be centered over the CHEHALIS wreck at approximately 350 feet from the fuel dock in Pago Pago Inner Harbor, American Samoa.
+If you think that your business, organization, or governmental jurisdiction qualifies as a small entity and that this proposed rule would have a significant economic impact on it, please submit a comment (see ADDRESSES) explaining why you think it qualifies and how and to what degree this rule would economically affect it.

 Assistance for Small Entities